ABO file format

 2. ASCII "ABOF" marker

-3. uint8 version number (currently 1)
+3. uint8 version number (currently 1 or 2)

 4. uint8 flags bitfield